jacobmcgowan/simple-scheduler/README.md

 to support the configuration option to use the new message bus service.

 #### Running
-The scheduler currently has the following dependencies:
+The Scheduler currently has the following dependencies:
 - [MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/)
 - [RabbitMQ](https://www.rabbitmq.com/docs/download)